 Examples of Shipment Events Labelled as “Shipped”

 - Carrier In Possession of Shipment.
-The carrier took possession of the shipment and it is in transit.
+In this case, the carrier took possession of the shipment and it is in transit.
 This is the most common interpretation, but not necessarily what actually happened.

 - Ready For Pickup.
-The shipment is on the shipping dock ready for the carrier to pick up.
+In this instance, the shipment is on the shipping dock ready for the carrier to pick up.
 Again, at least from a customer perspective, this is not “shipped”.

 - Shipment Loaded on a Trailer.
-The shipment is on the trailer in the dockyard ready for the carrier to pick up.
+In this case, the shipment is on the trailer in the dockyard ready for the carrier to pick up.
 Here again, this event is routinely identified as “shipped”.

 - Absolutely Nothing.
-I have even seen cases where a user accidentally enters an erroneous tracking number like “123” into the data entry field of a tracking web page.
+More troubling, I’ve seen cases where a user accidentally enters an erroneous tracking number like “123” into the data entry field of a tracking web page.
 Then surprisingly, the web page provides an updated status of “shipped”.

 Bottom line, shipment statuses don’t always mean what you think it means.
 This may have been OK in simpler times.
 However, not now where supply chains are increasingly automated, interfacing with many systems, and customer expectations are measured in hours, not weeks.